1st Year

 Does your baby have wet or soiled diapers?

-Check her diapers to see if she needs to be changed.
+Check their diapers to see if it needs to be changed.

-Offer her some milk and see if she is ready to eat.
+Offer them some milk and see if they are ready to eat.
 Be sure to burp your baby often to get out air bubbles.

-Call her name to let her know you are coming.
-She may even stop crying before you get there.
-If your baby calms and stays calm after you pick her up, she missed you!
+Call their name to let them know you are coming.
+They may even stop crying before you get there.
+If your baby calms and stays calm after you pick them up, they missed you!
 Your baby’s need for closeness is very real.

 Give your baby a new view.
-Change her position.
-Hang something over the crib that she can see but not reach.
-Put her where she can keep an eye on you.
+Change their position.
+Hang something over the crib that they can see but not reach.
+Put them where they can keep an eye on you.

 Some babies get fussy before falling to sleep.

 Touch your baby’s tummy.
-If she feels too hot or too cold, adjust her clothing.
+If they feel too hot or too cold, adjust their clothing.
 Try to keep the room an even temperature — neither too hot, nor too cold.

-Does she have diaper rash?
-Leave diapers off so air can help her skin heal.
+Do they have diaper rash?
+Leave diapers off so air can help their skin heal.
 Is your baby’s clothing too tight?
-Is a pin pricking her?
+Is a pin pricking them?
 Are there sharp or scratchy edges on labels or zippers?

 Is there too much going on around your baby?

-Take her to a quiet place with dim lights.
-Hold her close and talk to her with your soothing voice.
+Take them to a quiet place with dim lights.
+Hold them close and talk to them with your soothing voice.
 Rock your baby in a rocking chair.

 Is your baby having trouble calming down?

 Sing a gentle song over and over.
 Play soft, soothing music.
-Help her learn to comfort herself.
-Hold her hand in yours or help her find her hand to suck on.
+Help them learn to comfort themself.
+Hold their hand in yours or help them find their hand to suck on.

 Colicky babies have tummy pains and loud, piercing cries.
 Sometimes, this will help: